 There are currently around 80 pupils at Highgate who receive bursaries, or 7% of Senior School pupils.
-In 2014-15, 70% of our awards are for upwards of 80% of the school fees, and over half are for the full fees.
-Thanks to generous donations from a former pupil and others, around 22 pupils currently receive support with the costs of instrumental music lessons in addition to their bursary awards.
+In 2017-18, over two-thirds of our awards were for upwards of 80% of the school fees, and over half are for the full fees.
+Many pupils also receive uniform grants and help with school trips.

 Bursaries are funded predominantly out of the income the school receives from sources other than fees.
 The Friends of Highgate School also support some awards.
 We are very grateful to the generosity of all donors whose gifts increase the number and value of available bursaries.

 Donors support Highgate’s bursary fund in various ways: